 Before arriving in Oslo, I wondered if I would notice any changes due to the attack last summer and the ongoing trial.
-I noticed banners saying “The city remembers” already at the central station, and the site where the bombing took place felt like a silent beacon.
+I noticed banners saying “The city remembers” already at the central station, and the site where the attack took place felt like a silent beacon.

 On July 22, 2011, the car bomb exploded near Regjeringskvartalet, the government quarter of Norway.
 The powerful blast was heard 7 kilometres away.
-Almost one year after the attack, many windows still have wooden replacements.
-The trial has ben going on for two months and the local press features a page every day with the latest developments.

 I generally don’t encourage “catastrophe tourism”, but visiting the site gives a powerful emotional response of the terrible tragedy.